gheorghina/gheorghina.github.io/_posts/2024-01-16-thoughts-on-togaf-cert.markdown

 ## Can you pass the exams by memorizing the answers from the practice tests?

-Continuing on the same comical and ignorant manner, as with the preconceptions I describe above, I really thought this is the case.
+Continuing on the same comical and ignorant manner, mirroring the preconceptions I describe  earlier, I initially believed that obtaining the TOGAF certification would be a swift checkbox on my CV—an item to be completed and promptly forgotten.

-I thought I will just quickly check a box for my CV and put it to rest, forget about it, and move on.

 I was wrong.

-Long story short, the exam can be passed rather easily within one month period of effort investment, but there is no way in which one can memorize the questions and answers and just move on.
+In brief, while it's feasible to pass the exam with about a month of dedicated effort, there's no shortcut involving memorizing questions and answers.

 The exam has to parts:

-1. a theoretical part, consisting of 40 questions, in which yes, you can find similar questions in the practice tests, but I can guarantee this will not give you a 100% successful pass rate.
+1. **Theoretical Part**: Featuring 40 questions, some of which may resemble those found in practice tests.
+However, I can assure you that merely relying on these won't guarantee a 100% success rate.
 You need to understand the logic of the framework, and you need to understand the context in which the questions are asked.
-It can be very easy to mix and match the answers.
+It's deceptively easy to mix and match answers.

-2. a practical part, consisting of 8 complex questions, in which you are given a scenario.
-In this exam, one is allowed in with the material support.
+2. **Practical Part**: Comprising 8 complex questions, this section presents you with scenarios.
+This is an open book exam, in which the course material as added as support.
 This is the part where you cannot rely on memorization.
 You need to understand the concepts, and you need to understand the context in which they are applied.

+In essence, the TOGAF certification isn't a mere checkbox; it demands a genuine grasp of the framework's intricacies and the ability to navigate real-world scenarios.

 ## How can you prepare for the exams?